davidchiles/tor-test/README.md

 `pod install`

 ## Running
 For this to work it has to be run on device.
-In order to manually trigger a backgrou fetch go to Debug → Simulate Background Fetch.
+In order to manually trigger a background fetch go to Debug → Simulate Background Fetch.
 That should create a new record.